Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 > `$2`, etc).

-`replaceExtensions` is evaluated and replacements made _before_ `appendExtension` is appended to specifiers with unrecognized or missing extensions.
-This means an extensionless import specifier could be rewritten by `replaceExtensions` to have a recognized extension, which would then be ignored instead of having `appendExtension` appended to it.
+`replaceExtensions` is evaluated and replacements made _before_ [`appendExtension`][21] is appended to specifiers with unrecognized or missing extensions.
+This means an extensionless import specifier could be rewritten by `replaceExtensions` to have a recognized extension, which would then be ignored instead of having [`appendExtension`][21] appended to it.

+### `requireLikeFunctions`

 When it comes to deciding what is and is not a specifier, transform-rewrite-imports will always scan [`ImportDeclaration`][22], [`ExportAllDeclaration`][23], [`ExportNamedDeclaration`][24], [`TSImportType`][18], and dynamic import [`CallExpression`][25]s for specifiers.

-### `requireLikeFunctions`

-When it comes to call expressions specifically, `requireLikeFunctions` is used to determine which additional function calls will have their first arguments scanned for specifiers.
+For call expressions specifically, `requireLikeFunctions` is used to determine which additional function calls will have their first arguments scanned for specifiers.
 By default, `requireLikeFunctions` is set to:

 ```typescript
 [